RajPenjarla-git/AngularJS/README.md

 ***ng-init*** directive initializes AngularJS application variables.
 ***ng-controller*** directive defines the controller.
 ***ng-repeat*** directive repeats an HTML element.
+***ng-show*** directive shows the specified HTML element if the expression evaluates to true, otherwise the HTML element is hidden.

 AngularJS expressions **{{ expression }}** bind AngularJS data to HTML the same way as the ng-bind directive.